ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 <div style="margin-left:20px;">
 <details><summary>Side-note on dependencies</summary>

-You may be wondering why you can't just add all your ROS2-specific dependencies to `Cargo.toml` with `cargo add YOUR_DEPENDENCIES` and have to edit this file manually.
+You may be wondering why you can't just add all your ROS 2-specific dependencies to `Cargo.toml` with `cargo add YOUR_DEPENDENCIES` and have to edit this file manually.
 Here is why:
-Almost none of the ROS2 dependencies you'll need for your ROS2 Rust node development currently exist on [crates.io](https://crates.io/), the main source for Rust dependencies.
+Almost none of the ROS 2 dependencies you'll need for your ROS 2 Rust node development currently exist on [crates.io](https://crates.io/), the main source for Rust dependencies.
 So the add command simply can't find the dependency targets.
-What colcon does by compiling the ROS2 Rust dependencies and your ROS2 Rust project is redirect the cargo search for dependencies directly into your `workspace/install` folder, where it'll find locally generated Rust projects to use as dependencies.
-In particular, almost all message types will be called as dependencies for your ROS2 Rust project this way.
+What colcon does by compiling the ROS 2 Rust dependencies and your ROS 2 Rust project is redirect the cargo search for dependencies directly into your `workspace/install` folder, where it'll find locally generated Rust projects to use as dependencies.
+In particular, almost all message types will be called as dependencies for your ROS 2 Rust project this way.

 </details></div>